 When selling a minority stake, can the total value of a business, including assets, be included in the asking price?

-Opinions expressed by Entrepreneur contributors are their own.This is definitely a very important question and one that involves a significant amount of research as you want to recognize the full value of your portion of the property.
+I received a one-third ownership of a piece of property through a will closing out my parent's estate.
+That property is rented out to form a steady stream of income.
+My two siblings and I formed an S corp for tax purposes.This is definitely a very important question and one that involves a significant amount of research as you want to recognize the full value of your portion of the property.

 Before reaching a specific sale price you need to gain a strong understanding of the market.
 More specifically, the sale prices of similar properties as well as a keen understanding of the value of the differences of your property verses those similar properties.

 I'm wondering when you received the property, because when you inherit property the fair market value is assessed at the date of the death.
 If it was fairly recent then that value may be used as a starting point, but be sure you are comfortable with the valuation method used.
 If your parents passed away a long time ago, then the valuation probably wouldn't be so relevant.